mirumee/ariadne-website/docs/file-uploads.md

 WSGI application uses the `cgi` module from Python's standard library that represents uploaded files as instances of [`FieldStorage`](https://docs.python.org/3/library/cgi.html#using-the-cgi-module).

 > Data in `FieldStorage` is not guaranteed to represent an uploaded file.
-Don't assume

 ### `ariadne.contrib.django`